jalvesz/fast_math/README.md

 # Fortran Fast math
 A collection of functions for fast number crunching using Fortran.

+In order to get the maximum performance of this library, compile with "-O3 -march=native".

 # Available functions

 * fast (and precise) sum for 1D arrays - possibility of including a mask.